MicrosoftDocs/dynamics-365-intelligent-order-management/topics/run-sample-order-bigcommerce.md

 1. On the **New Price List Mapping** page, enter the following information:

     1. In the **Mapping Group** field, enter **Default Mapping Group**.
-    1. In the **Account** field, select the Account in case you created one.
+    1. In the **Account** field, select the account created if you created one.
     1. In the **Price list** field, enter **MasterPriceList**.
     1. In the **External Field Name** field, enter **ProviderName**.
     1. In the **External Field Value** field, enter **BigCommerce**.